peter88213/nvhelp-en/source/basic_concepts.rst

 this file while *novelibre* is not running, the project will be unlocked upon next start.

-Usually, the project is automatically unlocked after re-importing the externally edited document.
+Usually, the project is automatically unlocked after reimporting the externally edited document.

 .. hint::